-If there is any probate proceeding, your executor (the person named in your will to handle your affairs after your death) can demand that whoever inherited the property turn over some or all of it so that creditors can be paid.
+If there's any probate proceeding, your executor (the person named in your will to handle your affairs after your death) can demand that whoever inherited the property turn over some or all of it so that creditors can be paid.
 Creditors, however, have only a set amount of time—about three to six months, in most states—to submit formal claims to your executor.
-A creditor who is properly notified of the probate court proceeding cannot file a claim after the deadline passes.
+A creditor who's properly notified of the probate court proceeding can't file a claim after the deadline passes.

 On the other hand, when property isn't probated, creditors' claims aren't cut off so quickly.
 In theory, at least, a creditor could track down the property and sue the new owner to collect the debt a year or two later.

-As a practical matter, however, avoiding probate may actually provide more protection from creditors.
+As a practical matter, however, avoiding probate might actually provide more protection from creditors.
 When property is distributed without probate, there is no legal requirement (as there is in probate) that creditors be notified in writing.
-They may not know of the death for years.
-They may not know where the property went, and especially if the debt is small, it may not be worth their while to track down the new owners and try to collect.
+They might not know of the death for years.
+They might not know where the property went, and especially if the debt is small, it might not be worth their while to track down the new owners and try to collect.

-Most people don't need to worry that after their death, creditors will line up to collect large debts from the estate.
+Most people don't need to worry that, after their death, creditors will line up to collect large debts from the estate.
 In most situations, the surviving relatives simply pay the valid debts, such as monthly bills, taxes, and medical and funeral expenses.
-But if you are concerned about the possibility of large claims, you may want to let your property go through probate.
+But if you're concerned about the possibility of large claims, you might want to let your property go through probate.